 Sicario is a snake pit.
 It will leave its mark on you, and it may not be appreciated.
 Its a deep dive on the drug war and its impact on people on both sides of the border.
 IMDB

 Sicario is a gorgeously haunting movie that you sort of feel rather than see.
 Even the music was written to be felt and not seen.
 The whole of this movie is like an oil leak coming up through your bed or through your feet or something.
 Evil that is just emanating through the floor and you aren’t sure where you are what has brought this awful and dark story into your life.
 And it happens so quickly and with such alacrity that it’s surprising.
 The narration and the constant escalation of events and twists and turns can’t be turned away from.

 And now you can read my Sicario: Day of the Soldado review – which can be found right here – if you want to venture even further down this amazing rabbit hole.
-And if you haven’t watch the original Sicario yet, consider watching it here, in order to help me keep putting out more discussion worthy posts like this one.
+And if you haven’t watch the original Sicario yet, you can watch right here:

 I stumbled into Sicario accidentally.
 It was more of a comedy of errors that sat me down to watch this movie, and I had no idea what I was getting into.
 I think I had seen one trailer for the movie months and months earlier, so I think I knew that it was about drugs – and I also knew that Emily Blunt was in it.
 I know I knew this because I was struck by how similarly the role was to her recent role in Edge of Tomorrow.
 But there was so much more to this movie than drugs and Emily.
 If you haven’t seen it, watch the trailer, read my overview and then come back again later.
 I will be delving into spoilers… but I’ll clearly demarcate them.
 Promise.